£

 [email protected]

 Your treatment will be divided into three phases, or ‘blocks’.
-This section gives an overview of the different phases of treatment.
-Your healthcare team will explain which drugs you’ll have and when during each phase.
+Your hospital team will explain which drugs you’ll have and when during each phase.

 Chemotherapy is the main active treatment for ALL.
 You’ll be offered a combination of chemotherapy drugs as set down in your treatment plan (your healthcare team may call this a protocol or regimen).